mannbadal/ai-openchat/README.md

 1. Create a new Firebase project at [Firebase Console](https://console.firebase.google.com)
 2. Enable Authentication and Firestore in your project
+3. Make sure that your domain name or local IP address is added to authorised domain in Firebase Authentication.
-3. Get your Firebase configuration from Project Settings > General > Your Apps
+4. Get your Firebase configuration from Project Settings > General > Your Apps
-4. Set up Firestore Security Rules in Firebase Console:
+5. Set up Firestore Security Rules in Firebase Console:

 ```javascript
 rules_version = '2';